Bridge of Spies Movie Review

 DreamWorks Pictures’ BRIDGE OF SPIES opens in theaters everywhere today

-***I was provided with complimentary movie tickets to facilitate this review.
+***I was provided with complimentary movie tickets to facilitate this Bridge of Spies movie review.
 All opinions are honest and my own.***